 Apple, as well as app developers, hope that these changes improve the users feeling to get faster and more efficient support.
 Moreover, Apple strives for improved User Experience in Apple App Store for users as well as developers.
 Recently, they added Search Ads to improve app store searches by providing the possibility of bidding for keywords in search queries to get your app better found by users, searching for it.

-In this article, we show you, how you can use the new comment feature of iTunes Connect and how it can help you with your ASO.
+In this article, we show you, how you can use the new comment feature of App Store Connect (iTunes Connect) and how it can help you with your ASO.

-How to respond to user reviews in iTunes Connect
+How to respond to user reviews in App Store Connect (iTunes Connect)

 It was one of the biggest struggles and an often complained issue that there was any way to react on customer app reviews in the Apple App Store ecosystem.
 A lot of app publishers tried to bypass this lack of functionality by using third-party tools.
 Some even tried to google the name of the reviewer in the hope of an obvious match, so that they could interact other platforms.
 This worked out a few times, however often was not worth the effort as the users couldn’t be found only by the App Store username.

 So, the new reply functionality is a long-wished pain killer for many app publishers and developers.
 It’s a relatively simple way to interact with users through App Store comments now.
 This is where you can find it and how to use it.

 You will find the functionality of replying to customer reviews where you can also find the reviews itself.
 Therefore, you have to log in to App Store Connect (iTunes Connect) and open the overview of your apps.

 If you then click on an app and open the tap “Activity” you will have the possibility to see all ratings and reviews for your app as usual.
 To respond to user feedback, click on “Reply” next to the comment.